MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

 11. East Berlin National Zeitung, 14 May 1960.

-12. Guan Datong: The Socialist Transformation of Capitalist Industry and Commerce in China, Foreign Languages Press, Peking, 1960.
+12. Guan Datong: The Socialist Transformation of Capitalist Industry and Commerce in China, Foreign Languages Press, Beijing, 1960.

 FOR OFFICIAL USE ONLY 13.
 Mao Zedong: Selected Works, Volume I, International Publishers, New York, 1954, p.
 144.